-Eligibility for Federal Financial Aid
+Eligibility for Financial Aid:

-Next Steps for Student Loan Repayment
+Next Steps for Student Loan Repayment:

 - Loans will be submitted to the National Student Loan Data System and will be accessible by guaranty agencies, lenders and schools determined to be authorized users of the data system.

 - Most loans are deferred (repayments not required) for six months after you are no longer enrolled in school at least half-time.
 Check with your lender for your specific deferment period – also referred to as grace period.